Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 SSL/TLS → Edge Certificates → HTTP Strict Transport Security (HSTS)

-Cloudflare exposes four HSTS settings:
+Cloudflare gives you four HSTS settings:

-• Max Age — how long browsers remember the policy.
-6 months (15 768 000 s) is a solid default.
+• Max Age controls how long browsers remember the policy.
+6 months (15,768,000 seconds) is a reasonable starting point.

-3. Minimum TLS Version: 1.2
+3. Minimum TLS version: 1.2

 SSL/TLS → Edge Certificates → Minimum TLS Version → TLS 1.2